HFrajacomo/Draconic-Revolution/Game Details/Voxel_Lighting.md

 I knew that to make the perfect lighting, I would need to fix most of the inherent problems that came with the nature of the game.
 So Voxel Lighting was my way out!

-Voxel Lighting doesn't care about pixel (too much) about pixel light rays being shot, but it cares about shooting voxel-sized light rays.
+Voxel Lighting doesn't care (too much) about pixel light rays being shot, but it cares about shooting voxel-sized light rays.
 In simpler terms, Voxel Lighting implements a local light level for every Voxel in the world.

 **No, we are not creating real-time lights for every voxel in the world, keep reading!**